typedb/typedb-docs/09-query/01-match-clause.md

 ## Summary
 We learned how to use the `match` clause to write intuitive statements that describe a desired pattern in the knowledge graph and fill in the variables that hold the data we would like to acquire.

-Next, we will learn how to use the `match` clause in conjunction with Graql queries to carry out instructions - starting with the [get query](/docs/query/get-query).
+Next, we learn how to use the `match` clause in conjunction with Graql queries to carry out instructions - starting with the [get query](/docs/query/get-query).